isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-02-post-Written Answer by Minister to PQ on Exempting Creditors from Attending DRS Hearings.md

 ---
-title: Written Answer by Minister to PQ on Exempting Creditors from Attending DRS Hearings
+title: Written Answer by Minister for Law K Shanmugam to PQ on Justification for Exempting Creditors from Attending Debt Repayment Scheme Hearings
 permalink: /news/parliamentary-speeches/written-pq-justifications-exempting-creditors-drs-hearings/
 date: 2023-08-02
 layout: post